ToastBubbles/skycraper/README.md

 ## Requirements:

-requires a keys.js file... (you can find the key online if you look hard enough 👀)
+requires a keys.js file... (you can find a key online if you look hard enough 👀)

 ```bash
 const keys = {